-Every program that we evaluate is essentially an organism in a population of similar programs that constitutes its species.
-Program theories constitute the essential instructions of the program, the manifestation of the underlying genetic material that the program effectively transmits through time.
-Within each program species, different programs constitute variability, slightly differing versions of the species.
-Each program has unique characteristics: the people who implement it, the activities that constitute it, the setting and assumptions that guide it, the participants who take part in it.
-This program variation is essential for the evolution of program theory.
+Every program that we evaluate is essentially an organism1 in a population of similar programs that constitutes its species2.
+Program theories, whether stated explicitly or not, make up the essential instructions of the program.
+Within each program species there is variation.
+Programs have unique characteristics: the people who implement them, the activities that constitute them, the setting and assumptions that guide them, the participants who take part in them.
+This program variation is essential for their evolution.